errinjohnson/AvenuePlaza/README.md

 # AvenuePlaza
 Computer Basics Course | Avenue Plaza Residence

+Note: This project will also be best served with the foundation of Best Practices and Responsive Design, including but not limited to maintaining code and updates.

 To create a user friendly modules that can aid in teaching residence the basics of computer software, hardware and internet.
 Stepping stone to Cloud Computing.
 Internet based instructions,